pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

     A fundamental course about open source and its history

   - How to use Git&Github
-    Git is a version control software that is broadly used to accelerate open source development, and Github is a popular website for people around the world to participate in open source project development which based on Git.
-After taking this course, participants should know the usage of Git and Github.
+    Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Github is a popular website based on Git where people around the world collaborate in open source projects.
+After taking this course, participants should know the usages of Git and Github.

   - Open Source Practice in TiDB
     TiDB ecosystem is made up of multiple projects and all open-sourced on Github.
 For people who want to contribute to TiDB, open-source practice in TiDB would be helpful for them.